Protect your water lines and meter from freezing

-Every winter, some Calgarians will experience freezing water pipes, service lines and water outages.
-Frozen pipes are a common phenomenon and happen in many Canadian municipalities
+Every winter, some Calgarians will experience freezing water pipes, service lines, water meters and water outages.
+This is a common occurrence and happens in many Canadian municipalities.

-Some major factors that cause lines to freeze include ground depth of water service pipes, river water temperature, and frost depth.
+Some major factors that cause underground service pipes to freeze include the buried depth of water service pipes, water temperature and frost depth.

 I received a notice regarding frozen pipes.
 What should I do?

 If your water service has been identified as at risk for freezing this winter, you will receive a letter from The City.